Camp Lejeune Water Contamination Lawsuit

 VCM is a known carcinogen linked to liver cancer and leukemia.
 It is also a skin irritant and can cause liver and kidney damage.
 In addition, long-term exposure to PVC can result in polyvinyl chloride poisoning, which manifests as dizziness, headaches, and easy bruising.

 Despite the many dangers associated with vinyl chloride, found in abundance in water at the military base, it is still used extensively in the industry due to its low cost and versatility.
-It is implicated in many recent Camp Lejeune water contamination lawsuits.
+It is implicated in many recent Camp Lejeune lawsuits.

-Another chemical found in Camp Lejeune, Trichloroethylene (TCE), is a colorless, volatile liquid with a sweet, chloroform-like odor.
+Another chemical found in Camp Lejeune, trichloroethylene (TCE), is a colorless, volatile liquid with a sweet, chloroform-like odor.
 It is used as a degreaser and cleaning solvent and is also found in adhesives, paints, varnishes, and lacquers.

-The EPA classified TCE as a human carcinogen, primarily causing non-Hodgkin's lymphoma.
+The EPA classified TCE as a human carcinogen, primarily causing Non-Hodgkin’s lymphoma.

 Non-Hodgkin lymphoma is a type of cancer affecting the lymphatic system, a network of vessels and nodes that transports fluids and cells throughout the body.

 Exposure to TCE can also cause neurological damage and liver damage.
+It can cause birth defects, as it persists in the reproductive organs and immune system.

 TCE in Groundwater